bidhyaAdh/bidhyaAdh/README.md

-# 👋 Hi there, I'm Bidhya!
+# 👋 Hi there, I'm Bidhya !

 A passionate Software Engineer💻, currently studying Computer Engineering.
 I'm on a journey of continuous learning and growth.
 Feel free to connect with me!